 Long-Term Results of a Labiaplasty

-Since Labiaplasty involves the removal of any excess inner labia skin, the results are permanent and guarantee satisfaction for years to come.
-In some cases, such as after excessive weight loss, or if you decide to undergo vaginal rejuvenation due to ageing or child-bearing, your surgeon may advise you to undergo additional procedures, both surgical and non-surgical, to fully restore the youthful look and feel to your most intimate parts.
+Since Labiaplasty involves the removal of any excess inner labia skin, the results are permanent.
+In some cases, such as after excessive weight loss, or if you decide to undergo vaginal surgery due to ageing or child-bearing, your surgeon may advise you to undergo additional procedures, both surgical and non-surgical, to fully restore the look and feel to your most intimate parts.

 After surgery, you may be able to enjoy riding a bicycle, running, jogging and other physical activities that you may have been avoiding due to your condition.
 Labia Reduction does not, in any way, reduce your fertility, sexual desire, abilities of childbearing, or delivery outcomes.
 It simply focuses on the looks and the functionality of your vagina.